MrW1cked/MrW1cked/README.md

     #from aliexpress import cheap_gadgets

     Hi! 👋
-    My name is Nuno Sousa, aka Mr.Wicked and i'm 30 years old!
+    My name is Nuno Sousa, aka Mr.Wicked and i'm 31 years old!
-    I like programming in Python, Java, VBA and Excel (seriouly, i can do crazy things in Excel) When i am not programming, doing the dishes or paying bills i like to be a Princess at my daugther's Castle.
+    I like programming in Java, VBA and Excel (seriouly, i can do crazy things in Excel) When i am not programming, doing the dishes or paying bills i like to be a Princess at my daugther's Castle.

     For an addicional contact please email me at: 📫 nunofvsousa@gmail.com